+- Bleeding

+- Liver (or other organ) function gets worse

-- Bruising where the needle was inserted. - Infections.
-You will be given antibiotics prior to the procedure to reduce this risk. - Temporary skin numbness or loss of strength.
+- Infections (such as a liver abscess).
+You will be given antibiotics prior to the procedure to reduce this risk.

 Your doctor will talk with you about these risks before the procedure.
 Please be sure all your questions and concerns are answered.